 Please refer to the table under [Submit Appeals/Inquiries] found on “Round 2 and 3” tab of the Yale-NUS ModReg website for more details.
 Different appeal types are available during different module registration periods.

 Please contact Yale-NUS IT at firstname.lastname@example.org for assistance.

 Students are barred from logging into the module registration system if they have outstanding payment.
 Please login to your myEduRec account and settle the payment in order to participate in the module registration exercises.

-A student can still have access to a module’s Canvas site despite the fact that he or she is not officially registered in that module e.g. a student who audits a class can request to access a module’s Canvas site with the permission of the instructor.
+A student can still have access to a module’s Canvas site despite the/she not officially enrolled in the module e.g., a student who audits a class can request for auditing access to a module’s Canvas site with the permission of the instructor.